Spencer Steer Player Props: Reds vs. Cardinals

-Spencer Steer and his .436 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Cincinnati Reds versus the St. Louis Cardinals and Jordan Montgomery on June 9 at 8:15 PM ET.
+On Saturday, Spencer Steer (.447 on-base percentage in past 10 games, 80 points above season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 2:15 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Dodgers.
+He had a one-hit performance in his previous game (1-for-3) against the Cardinals.

 Spencer Steer Game Info & Props vs. the Cardinals